What is indigestion?

 Indigestion is caused when stomach acid comes into contact with the sensitive and protective lining of the digestive system.
 The stomach acid breaks down the lining, leading to irritation and inflammation.
-In most cases indigestion is related to eating, but it can also be caused by smoking, drinking alcohol or taking certain medications.

 The symptoms of indigestion